omgnetwork/plasma-contracts/plasma_framework/docs/design/ald-exit-game-definitions-and-properties.md

 #### Valid Spending Tx:
 1. Needs to be protocol finalized
-1. Fulfils the spending condition of the output
+1. Fulfils the spending condition of the input

 #### Input/Output finalized
 1. The input/output has been withdrawn/processed.